 Your local library

 Your local library is a veritable ‘village pump’ of information for your local area.
 This can be a good place to advertise your event, recruit volunteers and collect free resources.

 Local businesses are normally willing to provide free resources.
 One man’s rubbish can be another man means to build an empire!
 Again, all you need to do is ask.

 “IKEA offered a range of materials.
 They have a point of contact, and as long as we went to collect it, we could go each week, fortnightly or monthly and they would just give us whatever scraps of materials or useful resources they had.” – Sara Blashford

 “I’ve had film canisters from the camera shop and cellophane from the baby club art box to show how the different plants grow with different coloured light.
 The local Tesco store awarded us £10 to spend in store, and we did several different experiments from this including growing flowers (from my garden and the florists) in different coloured waters with food colouring, which gave spectacular results and which the florists were happy to display in their window.” – Kerynne Robertson

 Find out more about the grants schemes we run.

 Check out our Guide to Funding for details on other organisations that provide grants and how to apply.

 You could also ask local businesses to sponsor your event.
-Offer to put their logo on your posters and in any press releases in return for sponsorship
+Offer to put their logo on your posters and in any promotion in return for sponsorship

 You can get the whole community involved in your science week by doing a week’s worth of science-themed assemblies.
 You could also invite guest speakers to the assemblies.
 Maybe one of the people you found from your local community can come in!